ugtrain/ugtrain/doc/ugtrain-statmem.md

 **misc**

 If you find matches in a misc region, then this means that it has been created by `mmap()` directly.
-This is often the case if a scripting engine like those for Java or JavaScript is used.
-Scripting engine specific hacks are required here.
-The memory allocation functions are located inside the scripting engine.
+This is often the case if a runtime engine like those for Java or JavaScript is used.
+Runtime engine specific hacks are required here.
+The memory allocation functions are located inside the runtime engine.
 So the engine has to be analyzed or reverse-engineered.

 There is no support in ugtrain for this so far.